 Papeteries de Clairefontaine have manufactured printing and writing papers since 1858.
-With five machines operated across four sites, the Group produced around 271,000 tonnes in 2020 (gross tonnage).
-The qualitative positioning of these papers intended for office use, printing, the manufacture of stationery and filing items is overwhelmingly high-end.
+With five machines operated across four sites, the Group produced around 275,402 tonnes in 2020 (gross tonnage).
+The qualitative positioning of these papers intended for office use, printing, the manufacture of stationery and filing items is overwhelmingly highend.

-Since 2008, the consumption of paper and stationery has fallen due to the development of digital methods for recording and transferring data, as well as unjustified environmental campaigning.
+Since 2008, the consumption of paper and stationery has fallen due to the development of digital methods for recording and transferring data, as well as environmental campaigning.
+In Europe, the COVID-19 crisis led to a drop in consumption of around 12% in 2020.